 Fault Location Identification and Service Restoration (FLISR) requires predictable low latency to re-route distribution power grids to isolate faulted areas and restore power to customers so quickly that they don’t notice an interruption.
 TSN capabilities in the FAN could be used to enable FLISR to operate on shared medium networks.
 The same low latency communication with a Distributed Energy Resources Management System (DERMS) will allow local DER devices to participate in the restoration.
 The DERMS may be located at a central location (away from the DER equipment).
 End to end connectivity between the DERMS and the DER equipment may require multiple networks, each able to support low latency applications.

 The communications requirements for supporting MicroGrids have similar low-latency needs, and are further extended with the need to coordinate Dynamic protection and manage the potential for reverse power flows.

+Field Area Networks are typically built on wireless technologies, although there are some instances of fiber optic networks used for communications in the distribution grid.
+Since TSN is currently defined for wired technologies based on 802.1 and 802.3, wireless applications are not able to support TSN directly.
+See below for further discussion of wireless use cases.

 Wind Farm Applications